IanPeake/FatMaxxer/README.md

 # Getting started
 - On first launch: enter Device ID into text field below "SET DEVICE ID", then press "SET DEVICE ID".
 App will then attempt connection and on startup thereafter.
+- Read and thoroughly understand how to use DFA a1 (https://the5krunner.com/2021/02/25/important-training-news-dfa-alpha-1-new-threshold-discovery-method-with-hrv/) for training
+- Beware, the spoken output is currently hard-configured to work for my preferred MAF heart rate of approx. 130